nesi/snakemake_workshop/workshop_material/03_create_a_basic_workflow.md

                  |_______Snakefile
 ```

-We will work in the `workflow` directory send all of our file outputs/results to the `results/` directory
+We will create and run our workflow from the `workflow` directory send all of our file outputs/results to the `results` directory

 *Read up on the best practice workflow structure [here](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#distribution-and-reproducibility)*